iamvery/iamvery.github.com/_posts/2015-02-16-shortcut-long-pain.markdown

 ---
 layout: post
 title: Shortcut, Long Pain
+description: Be wary of shortcuts, they don't always make things easier.
 ---

 Programmers are often tempted to take the shortest route possible to deliver a